rkabealo/JS1-Tech-Team-Resources/Final Questions.md

 3. What command is used to enter the Node.js REPL from the shell?
 What command is used to exit the Node.js REPL? (taxonomy level: remember)

 4. Which JavaScript engine is used in Node.js? (taxonomy level: understand)
-  A. Chakra
+  1. Chakra
-  B. JavasScriptCore
+  2. JavasScriptCore
-  C. SpiderMonkey
+  3. SpiderMonkey
-  D. V8
+  4. V8

 5. Which of these global variables are available in Node.js but NOT available in a browser’s Web Console? (taxonomy level: analyze)

-  A. document
+  1. document
-  B. exports
+  2. exports
-  C. module
+  3. module
-  D. window
+  4. window

 6. Which of these global variables are NOT available in Node.js but are available in a browser’s Web Console? (taxonomy level: analyze)

-  A. document
+  1. document
-  B. exports
+  2. exports
-  C. module
+  3. module
-  D. window
+  4. window

 7. Name and describe two possible ways for handling asynchrony in Node.js.